hulud/py_pan_tilt_controller/README.md

 - Python 3.6 or higher
 - PyQt5 for the GUI components
-- pyserial for serial communication (real hardware only)
+- pyserial for serial communication
 - Flask, Flask-SocketIO, and Flask-CORS for the API server
 - python-socketio for the GUI client
 - PyYAML for configuration handling